 Scaredy Bat and the Missing Jellyfish by Marina J. Bowman

-Mystery-loving kids will fall in love with Scaredy Bat!
+Mystery-loving kids will fall in love with Scaredy Bat.
 This detective series is filled with colorful graphics to help younger readers follow along as a child vampire attempts to solve mysteries with her pals.
-Try this one for a fourth grade summer reading list!
+Try this one for an elementary summer reading list.

 West Meadows Detectives: The Case of Maker Mischief by Liam O’Donnell